 Unfortunately, when it comes to weight loss, you shouldn’t rush the process or expect the results to come sooner than they safely should.
 In fact, experts always recommend gradual weight loss, especially if you want to keep the weight off for a long time to come.

 Continue reading to learn about fast weight loss vs. gradual weight loss, and why gradual weight loss is always the way to go.

 Gradual Weight Loss Can Lead to Longer Lasting Results

 Most people are tempted to try and lose as much weight in the shortest amount of time that they can.
-This strategy can actually lead to reciprocated results.
-Studies have shown that people who lose more than 2 to 3 lbs a week tend to gain the weight back faster as soon as diet and exercise is taken out of their daily routine.
+This strategy can actually lead to unwanted results.
+Studies have shown that people who lose more than 2 to 3 pounds a week tend to gain the weight back faster as soon as diet and exercise is taken out of their daily routine.
 Losing more weight than your body will naturally allow will also cause you to lose muscle along with fat.
-In fact, losing more than 3lbs per week is considered unhealthy and can lead to more serious health risks than feeling hungry and having food cravings.
+In fact, losing more than 3 lbs per week is considered unhealthy and can lead to more serious health risks than feeling hungry and having food cravings.

 There is also an increased risk for additional health concerns for those who attempt to lose weight faster than your body is ready to lose naturally:

 - Dehydration- the majority of initial weight loss comes from losing water weight.
 Our bodies need water to function properly.
 Losing too much water weight can lead to dehydration.
 In fact, when you are dieting it is recommended that you drink more water to stay hydrated and when consumed during meals can help you eat less.

 - Fatigue- Most people think that by cutting your caloric intake in half you will lose weight faster.
 While this may be true for quick weight loss it will gradually catch up with you in the long term.
 Our bodies turn calories into energy.
 Without sufficient energy you will feel tired and lose motivation for exercise.
 Your metabolism will suffer.